Dynamic-Capital/Dynamic-Capital/docs/dynamic_cli_gui.md

 # Dynamic CLI/CD Web Workbench

-The Dynamic CLI/CD workbench exposes the Python `dynamic_framework` engine through the Next.js application so product, platform, and operations teams can experiment with maturity scenarios without leaving the browser.
+The Dynamic CLI/CD workbench exposes the Python `dynamic.intelligence.agi.build` CLI (backed by the `dynamic_framework` engine) through the Next.js application so product, platform, and operations teams can experiment with maturity scenarios without leaving the browser.
 This document summarises how the GUI maps to the existing CLI workflow and the environment